Commercial

 How We Structure Commercial Construction

-The exact sequence changes from site to site, but the framework below reflects the management steps that keep commercial construction aligned with budget, schedule, and occupancy goals.
+The framework below reflects the management steps that keep commercial construction aligned with budget, schedule, and occupancy goals in this market.

 1. Preconstruction Alignment